isomerpages/moh-upec/_our-work/Policy & Professional Standard/Nominal Roll.md

 <p>The e-cards are digital identification cards issued to personnel listed
 on the nominal roll, providing a convenient and professional way to verify the qualifications and status of paramedics and EMTs.
-Each e-card includes essential information such as the paramedic's name, the card's expiry date, and a unique identification number that follows the paramedic or EMT, similar to an IC number.
+Each e-card includes essential information such as the paramedic's or EMT's name, the card's expiration date, and a unique identification number similar to an IC number.
 These e-cards enhance the personnel's credibility and facilitate quick verification of their credentials.
-To remain valid, these e-cards need to be renewed 3 to 6 months before expiration, with early renewal encouraged to avoid last-minute delays.</p>
+To remain valid, these e-cards must be renewed 3 to 6 months before expiration, with early renewal encouraged to avoid last-minute delays.
+For renewal, personnel must pass the paramedic and EMT certification test to maintain their status on the nominal roll as certified paramedics and EMTs.</p>
 <p>For verification of paramedics' or EMTs' qualification status, please
 contact UPEC at <a href="mailto:PAO_enquiry@upec.sg" rel="noopener noreferrer nofollow" target="_blank">PAO_enquiry@upec.sg</a>.</p>
 <p>The images below are Pre-hospital Provider e-cards for paramedics and